bitcolorine/Je-suis-eclectique/book.md

 <blockquote class="copy">For me who started drawing and painting at 41 and didn’t know I could.</blockquote>

-<blockquote class="copy">For you, who has not given creativity time and place.</blockquote>
+<blockquote class="copy">For you, if you haven't given creativity a time and a place.</blockquote>

 <h3>Table of Contents:</h3>
 (Improving and building upon)